-The moment I came out from the catamaran and looked around, I got mesmerized by the beautiful view.
+The moment I came out of the catamaran and looked around, I got mesmerized by the beautiful view.
 Havelock is a hidden jewel.
 Its clear waters are rated among the best in the world for snorkeling and scuba diving.
-The beaches have approx 40 meters visibility underwater.
+The beaches have approx 40 meters of visibility underwater.
 This is the best for exploring colorful coral reefs and multi-color fishes.

 I took a boat and we went to Elephant Beach, where I had done SCUBA diving followed by snorkeling in the guidance of PADI experts.
 Padi provide all the equipment like body suits and snorkeling mask.
 It was an excellent experience.

-The beaches on Havelock has been given numbers, I stayed on beach number 5.
+The beaches on Havelock have been given numbers, I stayed on beach number 5.
 The best beach is number 7 and it is popularly known as Radhanagar beach.
 It is a clean beach with white sand, and good sea waves make it a hot spot of Havelock.
 It is awarded as the ‘Asia’s best beach’ by TIME Magazine.

-If you are planning a backpacking trip then read this ultimate guide for Havelock Island.
+I booked everything in medium-range and used a car for traveling in Andaman but if you are planning a backpacking trip then read this ultimate guide for Havelock Island.